GamerDAC/tapandchange/README.md

-# TAP & CHANGE
+# TAP & CHANGE LITE
 TAP & CHANGE is a fun mobile game where you are a ball and you have to match colors perfectly.

 ----

-Don't Forget
+Don't forget to make this game a bookmark!